 Tens of millions of teenagers have been admonished not to indulge in masturbation because sexual self-gratification will cause their faces to break out.
-Since 80% of teenagers get acne and 80% of teenagers masturbate, there might be a ring of truth to this age-old advice.
+Since 80% of teenagers get acne and 80% of teenagers masturbate, there might be a ring of truth to this age-old advice1.
 But is there really any relationship at all between masturbation or any other sexual activity and acne?

 Mr. Kellogg’s Anti-Masturbation Crusade

-One of the most influential health experts in American history was John Harvey Kellogg, who was born in 1852 and died in 1943.
+One of the most influential health experts2 in American history was John Harvey Kellogg, who was born in 1852 and died in 1943.
 A missionary, a physician, and the co-inventor of corn flakes breakfast cereal (with his brother William Keith Kellogg, found of the Kellogg’s cereal company), Dr. Kellogg was an early advocate of vegetarianism, enemas, and sexual abstinence as the three keys of good health.